-IC is a trademark of Philips Corporation.
-Purchase of IC components from Maxim Integrated Products, Inc. or one of its sublicensed Associated Companies, conveys a license under the Philips IC Patent Rights to use these components in an IC system, provided that the system conforms to the PC Standard Specification as defined by Philips.
+Purchase of IC components from Maxim Integrated Products, Inc. or one of its sublicensed Associated Companies, conveys a license under the Philips IC Patent Rights to use these components in an IC system, provided that the system conforms to the C Standard Specification as defined by Philips.

-AutoShutdown is a trademark of Maxim Integrated Products, Inc. μMAX is a registered trademark of Maxim Integrated Products, Inc.
+AutoShutdown is a trademark of Maxim Integrated Products, Inc. μΜΑΧ is a registered trademark of Maxim Integrated Products, Inc.